 - Eat a healthy diet that limits sugary beverages and snacks

-- See your dentist regularly for prevention and treatment of oral disease
+- See your dentist regularly for the prevention and treatment of oral disease

-The preventative dental services recommended by the ADA begin with regular cleaning and a complete examination to identify any potential problems.
+The preventative dental services recommended by the ADA begin with regular cleaning and a complete examination to identify potential problems.
 This early intervention can catch an issue when it is still minor.
-If you wait too long, you risk your dental health deteriorating to the point that it requires time-consuming and expensive restorative dentistry to fix.
+If you wait too long, you risk your dental health deteriorating because it requires time-consuming and expensive restorative dentistry to fix.
 Showing up for your dental cleanings is one of the easiest ways to keep your oral health in check and prevent tooth loss.
 This is especially true for those who have extensive dentistry done as a protective measure of the investment made.
-Most people are on a much tighter schedule with return visits every 3, 4 or 6 months.
+Most people are on a much tighter schedule, with return visits every 3, 4, or 6 months.

 According to a University of Michigan School of Dentistry study quoted by the American Dental Association, the frequency of cleanings needed to prevent periodontal disease is dictated in part by individual risk factors; a low-risk patient, for example, could benefit even from one visit per year, while high-risk patients will need more frequent cleanings.